Dialectical Behavior Therapy (DBT) Program Internship

 Dialectical Behavioral Therapy (DBT) is an evidenced-based treatment designed by Marsha Linehan, PhD for individuals with severe emotion dysregulation, suicidal and self-harm thoughts and actions, and other behaviors that get in the way of having a life worth living.
 We serve clients with multiple diagnoses including and not limited to: borderline personality disorder, depression, anxiety, bipolar disorder, addictions, eating disorders and PTSD; with whom other treatments have not been effective.
 Clients are seen in weekly 1:1 DBT therapy and weekly 2-hour DBT skills training for a period of one year for adults and 6 months for adolescents and their parent(s)/guardian.
 Clients come from varied backgrounds, socioeconomic status, and life circumstances.

-Nystrom & Associates, LTD has 16 DBT sites across the state of Minnesota which practice DBT in adherence to the Linehan model.
+Nystrom & Associates has 15 DBT sites across the state of Minnesota which practice DBT in adherence to the Linehan model.
 Our teams, who train interns, have team leads whom have completed a thorough national certification process and are DBT-Linehan Board of Certification, Certified Clinicians.
-Nystrom & Associates, LTD prides itself on excellence in training staff and interns in evidenced based delivery of DBT.
+Nystrom & Associates prides itself on excellence in training staff and interns in evidenced based delivery of DBT.

-As of Fall 2022, interns will, in addition to weekly 1:1 DBT supervision, enter into a DBT intern cohort curriculum-based program.
-In week three, interns will attend a DBT One-Day Hands-On training for new staff.
-In the first semester, interns will meet weekly for 1 ½ hours of DBT Hands-On DBT Foundation training with DBT Trainer and Consultant, Donna Pattie, MSW, LICSW.
-Beginning in the second semester and through internship completion, interns will meet monthly for 1 hour with the DBT cohort curriculum-based program.
+In addition to weekly 1:1 DBT supervision, interns will enter into a DBT cohort curriculum-based program with other interns and staff.
+In the first two months, interns will attend a DBT Two Half-Day Hands-On training for new staff.
+In the first semester, interns will meet weekly for 1 hour of DBT Cohort foundation training with DBT Trainer and Consultant, Donna Pattie, MSW, LICSW.
+Beginning in the second semester and through internship completion, interns will meet two times monthly for 1 hour with the DBT cohort curriculum-based program.
 Additional expert Linehan Board of Certification, Certified Clinicians providing training during cohort times include: Sarah Gross, MSW, LICSW, Executive DBT Program Director; Rebecca Sanders Lindquist, MA, Associate DBT Program Director, LPCC; and Kathy Spiry, MSW, LICSW, Associate DBT Program Director.
 DBT clinical team and intern supervisor Rebecca Neeck, MSW, LICSW will assist with training, program development and supervision.

 Interns will learn and deliver the full scope of DBT treatment including: